CANDLE BURNING TIPS

 • Extinguish all candles when you leave a room or before going to sleep.

-• Trim wick to 1/4 inch before lighting
+• Trim wick to 1/4" before lighting.

 • Follow the 2 foot rule - don't place a burning candle near clothing, books, curtains or anything flammable.